Explore and journey through the picturesque waterways of western Maine on this nine-day canoe expedition.

 Maine Rangeley Lakes Canoeing expeditions uncover opportunities for challenge and triumph in a unique wilderness environment while learning teamwork and leadership skills.
 Heading out on the lakes and rivers of western Maine, you’ll learn to camp and travel simply, relying on your group, the supplies you have on hand and the skills you learn as you go.
-You’ll have the opportunity to become a master in lake navigation, paddling techniques, woods craftsmanship, weather observation, and campsite setup, among other things.
-You’ll have time to sit on the rocks and reflect on your progress, and think about the journey that still lies ahead.
-Leadership responsibilities are shared so that every crew member is integral to planning the journey.
+You’ll have the opportunity to become a master in lake navigation, paddling techniques, woods craftsmanship, weather observation and campsite setup among other things.
+You’ll have time to sit on the rocks and reflect on your progress as you think about the journey that still lies ahead.
+Leadership responsibilities are shared so every crew member is integral to planning the journey.
 Equally important to these wilderness skills you’ll acquire, you will also discover how best to live and work closely together as a cohesive group.
 The habits learned and strengthened through this canoeing expedition will serve you long after you return home.